SAP-samples/teched2024-XP280/exercises/ex3/README.md

    }
    ```

     This maps the output from the module to the output provided from our configuration.
 We will see the effect when executing the script.
-Safe your changes and let's give the enhanced configuration a try.
+Save your changes and let's give the enhanced configuration a try.

 ## Exercise 3.3 - Execute Terraform